Do I need permission to take my child on holiday abroad?

 Next steps: obtaining consent to travel abroad with your children

 If you want to take your child out of the jurisdiction and have established that you require the consent of the other parent, or anyone else, communication is key.
 Start the dialogue early, ideally before you have booked the holiday so that you are not presenting them with a ‘fait accompli’, and keep them updated as your plans progress.
 You should expect to share the full details of the proposed holiday, to include dates, travel arrangements, accommodation details, information about who else may be joining you on the holiday and an emergency contact number.
-With international travel only recently back on the agenda, and still subject to restrictions due to the ongoing pandemic, sharing details and reassurance about planned Covid-19 safety measures would also be advisable.

 Whilst verbal consent is valid consent, it is advisable to record the consent in writing.
 These days, most countries are alive to the risk of child abduction, so you could find you are asked questions when you leave the UK or are at a foreign border.
 Delays that may impact on your travel plans can usually be avoided if you can produce a letter that confirms consent to the holiday.
 This should include the details of the trip and the other parent’s contact details.
 It is also helpful if you bring evidence of your relationship to the child, such as a birth certificate; if your name has changed since the child was born, you need to bring evidence of this (such as a marriage certificate, decree absolute if you are divorced or a change of name deed).